 1. Swipe Up For Quick Access To Your iPhone Camera

 How often have you seen a great moment unfold in front of your eyes, only to realize that it’s gone by the time you’re ready to take a picture?
-While that happens to all of us, you can improve your chances of taking the perfect shot if you know how to access the camera quickly.
+You can improve your chances of taking the perfect shot if you know how to access the camera quickly.

-The fastest and most convenient way to access the camera is from lock screen.
-Do you see the camera icon at the bottom right corner in the screenshot above?
+The fastest and most convenient way to access the camera is from the lock screen.

-Just swipe up from there and you’ll open the camera immediately – you don’t even need to enter your passcode if the iPhone is locked!
+Put your fingertip on the icon and swipe up, keeping your finger on the screen.
+The camera will open instantly.
+You don’t even need to enter your passcode if the iPhone is locked.
 With this trick you can literally start shooting in less than a second!

 But what if you’re already using the iPhone and you need to quickly access the camera?
-Just swipe up from the bottom of the screen, which will open the control center as shown below.
+Just swipe up from the bottom of the screen.
+This will open the control center as shown below.